circleci/circleci-docs/jekyll/_cci2/env-vars.md

 CircleCI uses the variable set at the **lowest level**.

 **Warning**:
-Environment variables set within configuration are fully visible in build output.
+Environment variables set within configuration (levels 4-7) are **fully visible** in build output.
-If you are adding secrets or sensitive data, set these at the [project level](#setting-project-level-environment-variables) instead.
+If you are adding secrets or sensitive data, set these within the CircleCI application (levels 2-3).

 ## Setting Project-Level Environment Variables